cretz/pb-and-k/README.md

+### This product is not actively maintained.
+See [streem/pbandk](https://github.com/streem/pbandk) for a more actively maintained fork.

 # PBAndK

 PBAndK is a Kotlin code generator and runtime for [Protocol Buffers](https://developers.google.com/protocol-buffers/).
 It is built to work across multiple Kotlin platforms.

-**NOTE:** This product is not actively maintained.
-See https://github.com/streem/pbandk for a more actively maintained fork.

 **Features**